OSGConnect/tutorial-quickstart/README.md

 So far, so good!
 Let's create a simple (if verbose) HTCondor submit file.

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.
     Universe = vanilla

+    # These are good base requirements for your jobs on OSG.
+It is specific on OS and
+    # OS version, core cound and memory, and wants to use the software modules.
+    Requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" &&  HAS_MODULES == True
+    request_cpus = 1
+    request_memory = 1 GB

     # EXECUTABLE is the program your job will run It's often useful
     # to create a shell script to "wrap" your actual work.
     Executable = short.sh
+    Arguments =

     # ERROR and OUTPUT are the error and output channels from your job
     # that HTCondor returns from the remote host.
-	Error = job.error
+    Error = job.$(Cluster).$(Process).error
-	Output = job.output
+    Output = job.$(Cluster).$(Process).output

     # The LOG file is where HTCondor places information about your
     # job's status, success, and resource consumption.
     Log = job.log

-	# +ProjectName is the name of the project reported to the OSG accounting system
-	+ProjectName="ConnectTrain"
+    # Send the job to Held state on failure.
+    on_exit_hold = (ExitBySignal == True) || (ExitCode != 0)

+    # Periodically retry the jobs every 1 hour, up to a maximum of 5 retries.
+    periodic_release =  (NumJobStarts < 5) && ((CurrentTime - EnteredCurrentStatus) > 60*60)

     # QUEUE is the "start button" - it launches any jobs that have been
     # specified thus far.
     Queue 1

-### Choose the project name

-It is very important to set a project name using the `+ProjectName = "project"` parameter.
-A job without a ProjectName will fail with a message like:

-	No ProjectName ClassAd defined!
-	Please record your OSG project ID in your submit file.
-	  Example:  +ProjectName = "OSG-CO1234567"

-	Based on your username, here is a list of projects you might have access to:
-	ConnectTrain
-	OSG-Staff
+### More about projects

+You can join projects after you login at <https://portal.osgconnect.net/>
+.
+Within minutes of joining and being approved for a project, you will have access via `condor_submit` as well.
+For more information on creating a project, please see [this page](http://support.opensciencegrid.org/support/solutions/articles/5000634360)

 To see the projects you belong to, you can use the command `connect show-projects`: